-Sadly for Rover, the run up to the announcement of the P6 was marred by the death of the company’s chairman, Maurice Wilks, at the age of 59, on 8 September.
+Sadly for Rover, the run up to the announcement of the P6 was marred by the death of the company’s Chairman, Maurice Wilks, at the age of 59, on 8 September 1963.
 He was succeeded by George Farmer.

-Introducing the Rover 2000 to the media, William Martin-Hurst, Rover managing director, said: ‘Into this car we have put all our engineering know-how and skills.
+Introducing the Rover 2000 to the media, William Martin-Hurst, Rover’s Managing Director, said: ‘Into this car we have put all our engineering know-how and skills.
 We have built 15 prototypes , which have been driven in the aggregate more than 445,000 miles in this country and abroad.
 Pre-production cars have been driven over 200,000 miles and 268,000 miles have been covered at high speed on motorways.’

 P6 project leader, the then 43-year old Peter Wilks was quoted by the American Time magazine as saying: ‘This is an engineer’s company.
 That means nobody pushes engineers around here, but it means we also get the blame.’

-The sales department had misgivings about the car (they wanted a larger six-cylinder car), but they were in the minority – the P6 was a huge sales success from day one.
-There were economic factors at play here, as there had been a demand for more economical cars following the Suez Crisis, and although this was by then a memory, at the time of the P6’s launch in 1963, it was a recent one – and customers looked to trade down to smaller, more economical cars, but without losing the luxury they had become used to.
+The Sales Department had misgivings about the car (they wanted a larger six-cylinder car), but they were in the minority – the P6 was a huge sales success from day one.
+There were economic factors at play here, as there had been a demand for more economical cars following the Suez Crisis and, although this was by then a memory, at the time of the P6’s launch in 1963, it was a recent one – and customers looked to trade down to smaller, more economical cars, but without losing the luxury they had become used to.
 The Solihull plant was expanded to accommodate the new car, and a 550-per-week run was talked about.
-The sales people thought that this projection was wildly optimistic, but they were soon proved wrong, and by 1964, the plant was already running at full capacity.
-That same year, dealers were turning customers away (who no doubt headed to their local Triumph dealer instead), who were unprepared to join the queue.
+The sales people thought that this projection was wildly optimistic, but they were soon proved wrong and, by 1964, the plant was already running at full capacity.
+That same year, dealers were turning customers who were unprepared to join the queue away (and who no doubt headed to their local Triumph dealer instead)

 In the 12 months up to the end of May 1965, there were 101 unofficial strikes at the works, which already had a bad history in spite of efforts by management and unions to get at the root of unofficial action.
 The main recommendation of the commission, was that the management and local union officials should jointly revise the system of works representation and consultation.
 They found nothing, they said, that common sense and better cooperation could not resolve; but neither side had met the challenge presented by the rapid increase of manpower over the previous two and a half years to man the assembly line producing the Rover 2000.